-As part of our ongoing commitment to exceptional customer support, we present to you the ETAP 14.0.0 Demo.
+As part of our ongoing commitment to exceptional customer support, we present to you the ETAP Demo.
 We acknowledge you for taking the first step in viewing the most popular and powerful electrical engineering analysis and management tools established as a world leader in power system design, analysis, and monitoring.

-ETAP 14 is a true 64 bit program developed for the Microsoft® Windows® 2008 R2 (SP1), 2012/R2, 7 (SP1), 8/8.1, 10 operating systems.
+ETAP is a true 64-bit program developed for the Microsoft® Windows® 2010 & 11 operating systems.
 This demo is fully interactive and allows you to make changes to the one-line diagram, run system studies, and graphically review study results - just like the full, commercial release of the program.
 It gives you the opportunity to explore the many features and capabilities of ETAP including Arc Flash, Load Flow, and AC/DC Short-Circuit (Refer to the demo restrictions document for a full list of capabilities)

-Operation Technology, Inc. values the support and dedication from our highly satisfied group of users.
+ETAP values the support and dedication from our highly satisfied group of users.
 As part of our assurance to achieve excellence, thousands of hours of design and engineering experience have gone into the overall development of this software.
 We have combined state-of-the-art software development experience with real-life, practical engineering know-how to create intelligent and user-friendly engineering software.
 A novice engineer can use it easily, and yet it has sophisticated capabilities that professional engineers require.
 Enjoy your tour through our software and experience for yourself why ETAP is the leader in power system analysis and management tools worldwide.

-2. Product Description
+2. Product.
+Description

-ETAP is a fully graphical electrical power system analysis program that runs on Microsoft® Windows® 2008 R2 (SP1), 2012/R2, 7 (SP1), 8/8.1, 10 operating systems.
-In addition to the standard offline simulation modules, ETAP can utilize real-time operating data for advanced monitoring, real-time simulation, optimization, and high-speed intelligent load shedding.
-However, only offline simulation modules are included in the ETAP 14.0.0 Demo.
+ETAP is a fully graphical electrical power system analysis program that runs on Microsoft® Windows® 10 and 11 operating systems.
+In addition to the standard offline simulation modules, ETAP can utilize real-time operating data for Monitoring & Simulation, optimization, and high-speed intelligent load shedding.
+However, only offline simulation modules are included in the ETAP Demo.

-ETAP has been designed and developed by engineers for engineers to handle the diverse discipline of power systems in one integrated package with multiple interface views such as AC and DC networks, cable raceways, ground grid, GIS, panels, protective device coordination/selectivity, and AC and DC control system diagrams.
+ETAP has been designed and developed by engineers for engineers to handle the diverse discipline of power systems in one integrated package with multiple interface views such as AC and DC Networks, Cable Raceways, Ground Grid Systems, GIS, Panel Systems, Protective Device Coordination/Selectivity, and Control System Diagrams.